Mastering Emotional Detachment for Better Chess Performance

 4. What is my plan for this phase?

 Train under stress: play in a café to practice noise control, and add blitz sessions that force quick scans.
 After each game, note one lapse and write a better response for next time.
-D. Gukesh has reported that meditation supports stable focus during elite events, showing this approach applies at every level.
+Gukesh Dommaraju has publicly credited yoga and meditation practice for the mental stability he showed during his 2024 World Championship run, a point he returned to in interviews with British Chess Magazine and ChessBase, which suggests the approach scales from club level to the very top.

 Step 6: Integrate and review for long-term mastery